• Skip to primary navigation

 Who the Chase Sapphire Reserve® is Best For

-This card can help you rack up points, which can be transferred to Chase's travel partners for free flights and hotel stays, or you could redeem them through Chase Ultimate Rewards® for 50% more value, which is a lucrative way to spend points.
-And those 60,000 bonus points are worth about $900 in travel, which more than covers the annual fee, at least for the first year.
+Chase Sapphire Reserve® can help you rack up points, which can be transferred to Chase’s travel partners for free flights and hotel stays.
+You could also redeem them through Chase Travel(SM) for 50% more value, which is a lucrative way to spend points.
+And those welcome bonus points are worth about $900 in travel, which more than covers the annual fee, at least for the first year.

 Who the The Platinum Card® from American Express is Best For

-Obviously, it's an expensive card.
+Obviously, the The Platinum Card® from American Express is an expensive card.
 But if you want to put in some effort, you can make the cost worth your while.
 And you do get access to Centurion or Escape lounges, which can make travel much more comfortable.
-Keep in mind if you want to bring a companion, they will have to be either an authorized user or pay a fee ($50 each).
+Keep in mind if you want to bring a companion, they will have to be either an authorized user or pay a fee ($50 each; $30 for children aged 2-17).

 But if you want solid travel benefits for less money, you may also consider the Capital One Venture X Rewards Credit Card.